Ernyoke/certified-aws-solutions-architect-professional/09-caching/cloudfront.md

 - Each CF distribution receives a default domain name (CNAME)
 - HTTPS can be enabled by default for this address
 - CF allows alternate domain names (CNAME)
-- In case of HTTPS we have to add our own matching certificate to CF.
+- In case of HTTPS we have to add our own matching certificate to CF
 - In case of HTTP, CF should be able to verify that we own the DNS, which is accomplished by also adding an SSL certificate
 - SSL certificates are imported using ACM (AWS Certificate Manager).
 ACM is a regional service, because of this the certificate for global services (such as CF) needs to be imported in *us-east-1* region
 - Handling HTTP and HTTPS: